How to Visit Olympic National Park (Budget Guide!)

 3) Visit Lake Crescent

 Check out the beautiful roadside pullouts along the iconic Lake Crescent.
 Lake Crescent is deep, glacially carved, and fjord-like.
-Swing by one of the many picnic tables to take in the views and finish up your to-go coffee you staged on the way out of town.
+Swing by one of the many picnic tables to take in the views and finish up your to-go coffee you snagged on the way out of town.

 4) Check out Marymere Falls (Bonus: Hike Mt.
 Storm King!)